algolia/instantsearch/docgen/src/guide/Custom_connectors.md

 `searchResults` holds the search results, search errors and search loading state, with the shape `{results: ?SearchResults, error: ?Error, loading: bool}`.
 The `SearchResults` type is described in the [Helper's documentation](https://community.algolia.com/algoliasearch-helper-js/reference.html#searchresults).

 `meta` is the list of metadata from all widgets whose connector defines a `getMetadata` method.

+`searchForFacetValuesResults` holds the search for facet values results.

 ## refine(props, searchState, ...args)